survivejs/webpack-book/manuscript/styling/03_eliminating_unused_css.md

 ## Using Tailwind classes

-You should also make the demo component use a Pure.css class, so there is something to work with:
+You should also make the demo component use Tailwind classes, so there is something to work with:

 **src/component.js**